ShelbyPBS/ShelbyPBS.github.io/pages/index.md

 ---

-Welcome to Jump Off The Page Editing, where my mission is to make your words stand out for all the right reasons.
+Welcome to Jump Off The Page Editing, where my mission is to make your words stand out for all the right reasons!

 I believe that every piece of writing has a unique voice and potential.
 My approach to editing is encouraging and collaborative—I'm here to refine your work without judgment or prescriptive rules.
 Instead, I focus on clarity, coherence, and flow to let your message shine.

 Whether you’re working on a novel, a business document, or any project in between, I'm here to support your writing journey and help you communicate with confidence.